harry-foley-imvizar/Snap-AWE-Hack-Imvizar/README.md

 ## 🌍 Our Vision

-At Imvizar, we believe the future of storytelling is spatial and place-aware.
+Doonav is made up of the team at Imvizar, where we believe the future of storytelling is spatial and place-aware.
 Augmented reality unlocks a new narrative medium, one where stories are tied not just to time and character, but to *location*.
 With Snap’s tools, we’re able to create experiences that respond to where the user is, what they see, and how they move.

 ---